-1. Classroom Assistance: Many teachers and schools lack funding for STEM-related consumables or equipment necessary to teach STEM- resources in the schools must be commensurate with expectations.
-With so many curriculum and lesson plans available, it is difficult and time consuming for teachers, schools and districts to determine which resources are quality and

-- 2. Teacher and School Development and Support: Student interest in science and math, especially among members of underrepresented groups, begins to decline late in elementary school or early in middle school.
+- Classroom Assistance: Many teachers and schools report a lack of funding for STEM-related consumables or equipment necessary to teach STEM.
+Resources in the schools must be commensurate with expectations.
+With so many curriculum and lesson plans available, it is difficult and time consuming for teachers, schools and districts to determine which resources are quality and aligned to Nevada's academic standards.
+There is often a lack of time during the school day to integrate STEM into lesson plans, especially with requirements for testing and the focus on reading and math.
+When taught in the classroom, STEM must be integrated so that it supports other priorities. - 2.
+Teacher and School Development and Support: Student interest in science and math, especially among members of underrepresented groups, begins to decline late in elementary school or early in middle school.
 Teachers need assistance learning best practices for engaging these students through STEM.
 There is a great need for more teachers with the qualifications to teach STEM subjects.
 Many teachers in Nevada lack opportunities and incentives to participate in STEM Professional Development.
 School and district leadership do not always support the teaching STEM.
 Nevada must ensure that NGSS implementation improves STEM education for all students.
 There is a need to identify leaders and best practices in Nevada to copy. - 3.
 Community Engagement: Parental engagement is key and often lacking.
 There is a lack of engagement between the STEM business community and schools.
 STEM education must lead to the skills employers demand.
 There is no common vision and little coordination of STEM efforts and activities across the state leading to inefficient uses of funding, duplicative efforts, and gaps in coverage.